R-kill-9/Hacking-Notes/Privilege Escalation & Post-Explotation/Pivoting & Port Forwarding/Metasploit pivoting.md

 # Ensure that the srvport is defined at /etc/proxychains4.conf and the socks version in use.
 use auxiliary/server/socks_proxy
 set SRVPORT 9050
+# If our attacker machine is configured with proxychains4 we will need to specify the version 4a
+set VERSION <version>
 run
 ```